ahupowerdns/lmdb-safe/README.md

   cout<<"Done!"<<endl;
 ```

-Here we add 20 million values using the `MDBVal` wrapper which converts our
-unsigned integer into an `MDB_val`.
-We then commit the `mdb_drop` and the 20
+Here we add 20 million value & then commit the `mdb_drop` and the 20 million
-million puts.
+puts.
 All this happened in less than 20 seconds.

 Had we created our database with the `MDB_INTEGERKEY` option and added the
 `MDB_APPEND` flag to `txn.put`, the whole process would have taken around 5